kushal-10/inventory-dynamics/docs/joss/paper.md

 In addition to the neural network control method, single-sourcing dynamics can also be managed using a traditional base-stock controller [@arrow1951optimal; @scarf1958inventory].
 This approach provides a useful baseline for comparison and is often employed in inventory management due to its simplicity and interpretability.

-The example below demonstrates how to initialize, fit, and evaluate a base-stock controller using the same single-sourcing model.
+The example below demonstrates how to initialize, train, and evaluate a base-stock controller using the same single-sourcing model.

 ```python
 from idinn.single_controller import BaseStockController